IanConvy/Tetris/README.md

+# Tetris Emulation with OpenGL

+This application precisely emulates the 1989 release of Tetris for the Nintendo Entertainment System using OpenGL.
+The codebase was written from scratch in C++, and can be compiled on Linux by following the instructions below.
+A general description of the emulator and its implementation can be found on [my website](https://ianconvy.github.io/projects/tetris/tetris-emulator/tetris-emulator.html).

+## Building from Source

-Steps needed to build Tetris program from scratch on Ubuntu (requires OpenGL 3.3 or later):
+Steps needed to build the emulator from source on Ubuntu (requires OpenGL 3.3 or later):

 1. Download GLFW: https://www.glfw.org/download.html